kepano/obsidian-minimal/README.md

 The following features can be toggled on/off using [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) plugin:

-- Background styles — multiple levels of contrast for light and dark mode, including True Black for OLED devices
+- Background styles for light and dark mode, including True Black for OLED devices
 - Focus mode — hides everything but the text when sidebars are collapsed
 - Fancy cursor — uses accent color for the cursor
 - Hide sidebar borders
 - Trim filenames
-- Relationship lines
 - Cursor options for UI elements
-- When using [Hider](https://github.com/kepano/obsidian-hider) to turn off menu ribbon, it can be accessed by hovering over the bottom left edge of the window
 - Click + hold to zoom in on images

 ## Plugin support